 Bowman has represented Canada at five FIS World Championships since 2011 and claimed his first world medal, a bronze, in 2019.

-The 2010 World Junior champion, Bowman was invited as an alternate to the 2012 Winter X Games in Aspen and when a spot opened up he took full advantage, winning the silver medal in his rookie appearance, thanks to a new trick, the switch alley-oop double 900.
+The 2010 World Junior halfpipe champion, Bowman was invited as an alternate to the 2012 Winter X Games in Aspen and when a spot opened, he took full advantage, winning the silver medal in his rookie appearance thanks to a new trick, the switch alley-oop double 900.
 At both the 2013 Winter X Games in Aspen and Tignes, Bowman missed qualifying for the finals by one place.
 He got back on the X Games podium with a bronze medal in Aspen in 2017 and has competed in Aspen each year since, leading up to a fourth-place finish in 2022.

-Getting into the Sport: Began skiing when he was 3 and started in freestyle at 14… Outside Interests: Enjoys playing guitar, movies, books and music… Always travels with his guitar… During the off-season enjoys outdoor activities such as skateboarding and biking… Odds and Ends: Graduated from the National Sports School in 2010… Tries to have a steak the night before a competition… Greatest fear is spiders… Used to have an allergy to cold temperatures called Cold Urticaria…
+Getting into the Sport: Began skiing when he was 3 and started in freestyle at 14… Outside Interests: Enjoys playing guitar, movies, books and music… Always travels with his guitar… During the off-season enjoys outdoor activities such as skateboarding and biking… Odds and Ends: Tries to have a steak the night before a competition… Greatest fear is spiders… Used to have an allergy to cold temperatures called Cold Urticaria…

 |2022 Beijing||Skiing - Freestyle||Halfpipe - Men||4|

 Notable International Results